Andersson's @ Ongava

-Call us on to start planning your holiday to Andersson's @ Ongava or take a look at our itineraries to Namibia
+To start planning your holiday to Andersson's @ Ongava

 Andersson's is an authentic safari camp in the Ongava Game Reserve.
 A rebuilt farmhouse and elevated tented rooms enjoy great views over a busy waterhole.
 Fantastic, wildlife, guiding and hosting make Andersson's a great option in northern Namibia.

 Andersson’s at Ongava is situated in Ongava Game Reserve, which was formed in 1991, when shareholders of Ongava converted four unproductive cattle ranches into a highly productive 30 000-hectare private game reserve that is now a haven to large concentrations of wildlife.

 This former farmstead has been tastefully rebuilt to modern-day standards.
 The old farmhouse forms the main area of Andersson's, with 20 elevated tents radiating outwards into secluded mopane woodlands.
 Tents are a mix of calcrete stone cladding, canvas and wood, with a small veranda.